apache/fury-site/docs/specification/xlang_implementation_guide.md

 Static generated fields and serializer-selected roots should dispatch directly to the serializer selected by their schema.
 A Rust field `with = S` selects the exact field node and requires `S::Target` to equal the declared field type.
-This accepts an ordinary, external structural, manual, or carrier serializer.
+This accepts an ordinary, external structural, custom, or carrier serializer.
 For example, `with = VecSerializer<UserSerializer>` selects the structural `Vec<User>` field node, while `list(element(with = UserSerializer))` selects
 the child node recursively.
 Transparent fields select their exact carrier